openSUSE/news-o-o/_posts/2011-04-20-opensuse-servers-with-one-click.markdown

-ï»¿ï»¿ï»¿File services to host files so that they may be accessed or retrieved by other computers on the same network.
+﻿﻿﻿File services to host files so that they may be accessed or retrieved by other computers on the same network.
 This includes the FTP, SMB, and NFS protocols.